RHMckenzie/Coup-Stoch-Kura-Sim-2024/data/README.md

 Data extraction TL;DR:
 If you want to reprod. the results, good luck, you will want the tests stored in /tests (although the graphs and random seeds are both stored in the h5 which is available on request)

 If you want to do analysis on the data, the summaries will have everything.
-The _all column will generally be the entire range (and what you want) after the 1k burn-in, so it might be means of t=10000 or t=5000 depending on if you're looking at the _10000.pkl/csv or the _allk and _sync (both are 5000 simulated units).
+The _all column will generally be the entire range (and what you want) after the 1k burn-in, so it might be means of t=~~10000~~ 9000 or t=~~5000~~ 4000 depending on if you're looking at the _10000.pkl/csv or the _allk and _sync (both are 5000 simulated units).

 Summary information:
-Each summary row contains a different test run, `c` is the coupling strength (a multiplier for coupled effects), `k` is the nearest neighbour coupling for the Watts-Strogatz graph during that run, `n` is the amount of nodes in the network, `p` is the probability for an edge to be rewired, `zeta` is the strength of the stochastic noise, `analytical_sigma_cont` is the analytically derived relative synchrony, `kuramoto_euler_sigma_squared_all` is the empircally-meaned relative synchrony for the kuramoto model, and `ou_euler_sigma_squared_all` is the empirically-meaned relative synchrony for the linear model.
+Each summary row contains a different test run, `c` is the coupling strength (a multiplier for coupled effects), `k` is the nearest neighbour coupling for the Watts-Strogatz graph during that run, `n` is the amount of nodes in the network, `p` is the probability for an edge to be rewired, `zeta` is the strength of the stochastic noise, `analytical_sigma_cont` is the analytically derived relative synchrony, `kuramoto_euler_sigma_squared_all` is the empircally-meaned relative synchrony for the kuramoto model, and `ou_euler_sigma_squared_all` is the empirically-meaned relative synchrony for the linear model, as stated in the above paragraph, the `_all` generally indicates a mean for about `t=4000` steps.

 .pkl is designed to be opened with [numpy.load][https://numpy.org/doc/stable/reference/generated/numpy.load.html]